Exar04/musit/README.md

 - statistical data for admin user
 - linux styled git commit for better developer usablility
 - Integrated user chat functionality where users can chat and see what their friends are listening to
+- Ambient shader for albums background based on album cover
+- Global Search in frontend with `command + k`

 ---
 Internals -